Listen to this :

 Equity Linked Tax Saving Scheme (ELSS)

-Equity Linked Tax Saving Scheme (ELSS) is a short term investment option with lock in period of 3 years.
+Equity Linked Tax Saving Scheme (ELSS) is a short term investment option with a lock in period of 3 years.
 The minimum amount which can be invested is Rs.
 500. As it invests in equity, ELSS is a good tax saving instrument for even long term.
 We are not bound to continue after the lock in period gets over.
 It is always better to invest our money over a period of time than investing in lump sum.
-One can get tax deduction of Rs.
+One can get a tax deduction of Rs.
 1.5 lakh under section 80 C of the Income Tax Act.

 Public Provident Fund (PPF)

 This is one of the most preferred long term tax saving investment options under section 80 C of the Income Tax Act.
-It has a locked in period of 15 years and can be extended in blocks of 5 years.
-According to 2018-2019 budget, the investment limit has been extended from RS.
+It has a lock- in period of 15 years and can be extended in blocks of 5 years.
+According to the 2018-2019 budget, the investment limit has been extended from RS.
 1 lakh to Rs.
 1.5 lakh.
 The minimum amount that can be invested in Public Provident Fund (PPF) is Rs.
 500 and the maximum amount that can be invested is Rs 1.5 lakh.
 It is one of the best tax saving investment for the people who are not covered under Employee Provident Fund like the self employed professionals.

 National Saving Certificate (NSC)

 It is a fixed deposit service which is offered by the post office.
-As National Saving Certificate (NSC) is different from bank fixed deposit, it offers fewer returns.
+As National Saving Certificate (NSC) is different from a bank fixed deposit, it offers fewer returns.
 But this investment scheme is Government secured.
 Therefore our money is completely safe.
 It has a lock in period which ranges from 5 years to 10 years.
 The longer we invest in NSC, the more we will become eligible for extra tax deductions.